 Protect Your Home Against Floods With Backwater Valve Installation

-On July 8, 2013, the Toronto area experienced one of the worst floods in its history, receiving 12.6 centimeters of rain in just two hours, which amounts to the total the area normally receives in the whole of July.
-The damage this storm created is almost incomprehensible, with trees being ripped clean up, transport services grinding to a standstill and thousands of residences in the GTA experiencing flood damage.
+Backflow from sewers has long been a problem in the City of Toronto.
+It seems that after nearly every heavy rain event the municipal sewers become overwhelmed and homeowners all over town wind up with dirty water in their basements.
+Thankfully there’s a pretty easy answer to this problem and it’s called a backwater valve.
+On July 8, 2013, the Toronto area experienced one of the worst floods in its history, receiving 12.6 centimetres of rain in just two hours, which amounts to the total the area normally receives in the whole of July.
+The damage this storm created is almost incomprehensible, transport services grinding to a standstill and thousands of residences in the GTA experiencing flood damage.
 The estimated cost of this damage is thought to be somewhere in the region of $850 million.
 In light of this, many homeowners are seeking ways in which they can protect their properties against any future floods and avoid costly repairs and insurance claims.
 One of the best ways to do this is to have a backwater valve installed at your property.

 What is Backflow?